 Homemade Ranch Dressing

-- In a small bowl, whisk together the yogurt, salt, garlic powder, onion powder, dried parsley, dried dill and black pepper.
+- In a medium bowl, combine the mayonnaise, sour cream, buttermilk, kosher salt, black pepper, garlic powder, onion powder, dried chives, dried dill, and dried parsley.

 - Whisk with a hand whisk until smooth.